Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 - Construction costs have jumped 30–50% since 2023 due to naira devaluation.
 Cement, steel, and diesel all cost more, so landlords charge more to recover their investment.

-- Infrastructure improvements: Projects like the Abuja Light Rail, the Outer Southern Expressway (OSEX), and the airport expansion have made previously remote areas more accessible — and more expensive.
+- Infrastructure improvements: Projects like the Abuja Light Rail, the Outer Southern Expressway (OSEX), and airport expansion have made previously remote areas more accessible — and more expensive.

 - Limited supply in prime areas: Maitama, Asokoro, and Guzape have almost no vacant land left.
 New development is concentrated in outer areas like Dawaki, Karsana, and Lokogoma.